microsoft/code-with-engineering-playbook/docs/observability/readme.md

 - It is important to identify the Key Performance Indicators (KPIs) for evaluating a successful CI/CD pipeline.
 Where needed, additional tracing can be added to better record KPI metrics.
 For example, adding pipeline build tags to identify a 'Release Candidate' vs. 'Non-Release Candidate' helps in evaluating the end-to-end release process timeline.

 - Depending on the tooling used (Azure DevOps, Jenkins etc.,), basic reporting on the pipelines is available out-of-the-box.
-It is important to evaluate these reports againt the KPIs to understand if a custom reporting solution for their pipelines is needed.
+It is important to evaluate these reports against the KPIs to understand if a custom reporting solution for their pipelines is needed.
 If required, custom dashboards can be built using third-party tools like Grafana or Power BI Dashboards.